A Local’s Opinion On The Best Campground In The Great Smoky Mountains

 Heads Up: This post may contain affiliate links, meaning we may get a commission if you decide to make a purchase through our links, at no additional cost to you.
 We don’t accept money in exchange for specific recommendations.
 Read more about our philosophy.

-Elkmont’s campsites seem a bit more private, and the setting more remote with lots of trees and rhododendron.
+The campsites at Elkmont seem a bit more private compared to those at Cades Cove Campground, and the setting feels more remote with lots of trees and rhododendron.

-The Little River runs right through it creating a nice background noise when you fall asleep at night.
+The Little River runs right through the middle of the campground creating a nice background noise when you fall asleep at night.

 It’s also more centrally located to other points of interest in the park such as Metcalf Bottoms, Sugarlands Visitor Center, and Newfound Gap.